thisisashwinraj/Kiwi-Power-App-For-Students/README.md

 Pull requests are reviewed by the team on a rolling basis.
 If the team is slow to review your PR, either the pull request needs some benchmarking, tinkering, convincing, etc. We ask you for your understanding during the review process.

 # License and Project Status
 The Kiwi app and all of its resources are distributed under Creative Commons Zero v1.0 Universal License.
 The app is compatible with all operating systems.
 The latest released stable version of Kiwi is v1.0.1, available to be installed on any local system for general use through apps or web platform.
-All new releases are logged in the ~/StableVersions.
+All new releases are logged in the ~/Stable Versions.